batteries-included/heyya/README.md

 end
 ```

-From then on `/heyya/host` will host dynamic content with no
+From then on `/dev/heyya/host` will host dynamic content with no layout other than a single wrapper div.

 ```